data-science-mango/datathon-2023-fashion-compatibility/README.md

 Participants will have the opportunity to work with real outfits curated by stylists and fashion experts at MANGO and exhibit their proficiency in navigating a software development environment while adhering to strict deadlines and maintaining performance under a high-pressure scenario.

 ## Brief Data Overview
+All the data can be downloaded as a `.zip` file from the following [link](https://mng-datathon-upc.s3.eu-west-1.amazonaws.com/datathon.zip).

 Participants will access two datasets in the provided zip file:
 1. **Product Data (`product_data.csv`)**: This dataset includes comprehensive attributes of fashion items such as identifiers, colors, materials, product types, and image file paths.
 2. **Outfit Data (`outfit_data.csv`)**: Contains links between fashion items and outfits, identifying which items are paired together.